Ledger Wallet™ just got a major upgrade.

 ETFs have been one of the most important instruments to cross over from traditional finance (TradFi) into crypto.
 The highly anticipated arrival of the first-ever spot Bitcoin ETFs in the United States reenergized the industry and captured mainstream attention.
 This excitement also extended to several high-profile spot Ether ETF applications which, in a surprise turn from US regulators, were approved just months after the spot Bitcoin ETFs.

 Yet, the long-term consequences of ETFs on crypto remain to be seen.
-For all the welcome energy that they bring into the ecosystem, their custodial approach goes against some of crypto’s founding philosophies around individual ownership.
+For all the welcome energy they bring to the ecosystem, their custodial approach contradicts some of crypto’s founding philosophies around individual ownership.

 So what exactly are spot Ether ETFs?
 How do they differ from other kinds of ETFs, and should you buy shares in an ETF or just buy crypto directly?
 Ledger Academy breaks it all down in this article.